Skip to main content

 In her observations, gender definitions were varied and unique among peoples less influenced by Westernized cultures.
 She reached the conclusion that tradition (culture) was the stronger social force over biology in determining one’s gendered behavioral output, as well as their interpretations and valuing of gender.
 Mead’s work and her public influence helped to establish the belief that biology is only a part of the sex and gender question.
 Therefore, Mead established that \(\text { sex} \neq \text {gender}\).
 She discovered gender and social constructs of gender were really very plastic.
 Not too shabby for a woman in the mid-1900s who began her research merely trying to explore and question traditional gender roles!

-This page titled 2.2: Gender Views Revisited is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: Gender Views Revisited is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform.